 Día de los Muertos: Tuesday & Wednesday, November 1st & 2nd 2016

 Come see traditional & modern altars set up around the park and take an Altar Tour to learn more about this interesting part of Día de los Muertos.
 Click here for a brochure showing where all the Día de los Muertos altars are in the park.
 Also, don't forget to create a memorial in our "Tributes & Sentiments" Chalk Graveyard to remember your departed loved ones.

 Old Town San Diego State Historic Park now has a new tour, True Stories of Old Town!
 Every corner of Old Town has a story to tell and this tour takes you around the park to learn them.
 They happen every day at 11:30 AM, 1:00 PM, and 2:30 PM and it only costs $10 for adults and $5 for children 6 to 17.
 Come to the Robinson-Rose Visitor Center and uncover all the interesting stories around Old Town.

 Old Town San Diego State Historic Park is now operating on our Fall and Winter hours.
 The museums now close at 4:00 PM Monday through Thursday.
 The museums are still open until 5:00 PM Friday through Sunday.

 Click here to see the 2016 Special Event Calendar to see all of the exciting events we have in store this year!

 For more information, click here to visit our Special Events page!

 Having problems finding parking?
-The Caltrans parking lot is open to the public on the weekends, which is perfect timing for Stagecoach Days.
-Just in case, here is a map to help you find the lot.
+The Caltrans parking lot is open to the public after 5 pm during the week and all day on the weekends.
+Just in case you need a helping hand finding the lot, here is a map to help.

 Old Town San Diego State Historic Park presents the opportunity to experience the history of early San Diego by providing a connection to the past.